Keep all of your citations in one safe place

 This is often done with edited books, too.
 Place the editor’s name first (in reverse order), add a comma, and then add the word editor.

-The titles are written as they are found on the source, and in standard form, meaning the important words start with a capital.
+The titles are written as they are found on the source and in title form, meaning the important words start with a capital.

-Here’s an example of a title written properly:
+Here’s an example of a properly written title:

 Practical Digital Libraries: Books, Bytes, and Bucks.

 Wondering whether to place your title in italics or quotation marks?
 It depends on whether the source sits by itself or not.
-In MLA format, if the source stands alone, meaning that it is an independent source, place the title in italics.
-If the title is part of a larger whole, place the title of the source in quotation marks and the source it sits in, in italics.
+If the source stands alone, meaning that it is an independent source, place the title in italics.
+If the title is part of a larger whole, place the title of the source in quotation marks and the source it is from in italics.

 When citing full books, movies, websites, or albums in their entirety, these titles are written in italics.